List of Charlie and the Chocolate Factory characters: Mike Teavee

 In the 2013 Sam Mendes London musical, Mike Teavee (now age 10) lives in a suburban neighbourhood with his disinterested father Norman Teavee and neurotic, alcoholic mother, Doris Teavee; in this version, he is wearing a black shirt with an orange jacket on the outside.
 Their opening number, "It's Teavee Time!" has Mrs. Teavee presenting her family as a normal, functioning household, downplaying Mike's violent tendencies like setting a cat on fire, chloroforming a nurse, and stealing a German tank.
 In the Department of the Future, where Wonka transmits chocolate by television, Mike jumps into the machine and transmits himself, much to his mother's horror.
 Wonka summons the monitors to see on which channel Mike has ended, as the Oompa-Loompas rave around the room, singing, "Vidiots".
 Near the end, Mrs. Teavee joins the rave, as they conclude that Mike still has a future on "mike.com".
 When Mike is shrunk as a result of the transporter, Mrs. Teavee happily takes him home, as he can no longer cause trouble and she can take care of him like when he was a baby.
+Unlike the other versions, he wasn't stretched back to normal.
 In the Broadway version of the musical, Mike hails from Iowa, and the lyrics in Mike's song and some of Mike's mannerisms reference Donald Trump.
+In the musical, he is the only one out of the four spoiled children to be confirmed leaving the factory.

 Other characters

+Mr. Fickelgruber

+In the book, Mr. Fickelgruber is one of Willy Wonka's rival chocolatiers.
+Fickelgruber, alongside Wonka's other main rivals Mr. Prodnose and Arthur Slugworth, sent in spies to steal the secret recipes to Wonka's treats where they manufactured it nearly ruining Wonka's factory.
+In Fickelgruber's case, he made an ice cream that never melted even in the hottest sun.

+After Wonka re-opens his factory (operated exclusively by the Oompa-Loompas), Fickelgruber is never heard from again, but it is stated that he and the rest "would give his front teeth" to enter Wonka's inventing room for three minutes.

+Fickelgruber makes a split-second appearance in the 2005 film portrayed by Tony Kirkwood.

+Fickelgruber appears in the 2023 film portrayed by Mathew Baynton where his first name is Felix.
+He alongside Prodnose and Slugworth are members of the Chocolate Cartel.